Jeep Cherokee Insurance Rates

 Rates are averaged for all Jeep Cherokee models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save as much as $190 per year simply by quoting online in advance
+- You may be able to save around $190 per year simply by quoting early and online

 Rate Tables and Charts